Transit Museum $1,000,000 Raise the Roof Campaign

 No. 25 is the last remaining, completely intact, electric railway car that once served the Denver area.
 As an exquisitely restored piece of history, Car No. 25 is listed on both the State Register of Historic Properties and the National Register of Historic Places.
 Car No. 25 is currently stored at the Denver Federal Center with limited public access.

-The future vision for Car No. 25 includes a permanent home in the Oak Street Transit Museum located at the Lakewood Oak Street RTD Light Rail Station, adjacent to the same rail corridor where the car once ran.
+The future vision for Car No. 25 includes a permanent home located near the Lakewood RTD W Line, adjacent to the same rail corridor where the car once ran.
 Imagine 100 years of history side by side.

-For more information on Interurban Car No. 25 and the plans for the Oak Street Transit Museum, click here.
+For more information on Interurban Car No. 25 and the plans for the Transit Museum, click here.

-Jump on Board and let your leadership define the course of the Oak Street Transit Museum for the next century.
+Jump on Board and let your leadership define the course of the Transit Museum for the next century.

 To donate by check, please mail your check to: